pboettch/json-schema-validator/README.md

 By default this is done with exceptions thrown at the users with a helpful message telling what's wrong with the document while validating.

-With **2.0.0** the user can pass a `json_scheam::basic_error_handler` derived object along with the instance to validate to receive a each time a validation error occurs and decice what to do (throwing, counting, collecting).
+With **2.0.0** the user can pass a `json_scheam::basic_error_handler`-derived object along with the instance to validate to receive a callback each time a validation error occurs and decide what to do (throwing, counting, collecting).

 Another goal was to use Niels Lohmann's JSON-library.
 This is why the validator lives in his namespace.